Strawberry Margarita

 1. Fill a shaker halfway with ice

-2. Add the strawberry syrup, mezcal, cointreau and lime juice
+2. Add the strawberry syrup, mezcal, cointreau and lime juice to a shaker with ice

 4. Use grenadine to rim a double rocks glass with the sugar – spicy salt mix